YOU'RE NOT HERE

 SAME WAVELENGTH

-My name is Michael Cavotta and I've been in love with words my entire life.
-It was words, not images, that put me behind a camera 20 years ago.
-Not as an observer, but as a
+My name is Michael Cavotta and I've been writing with images and painting with words my entire life.
+It was words, not images, that put me behind a camera 20 years ago, not as an observer, but as a

 and who they are becoming.

-That makes me different.
-So are the people who walk through this nine-foot tall tangerine maple door.
+That makes me—different.
+And so are the people who walk through my nine-foot tall tangerine maple door.
 The best part?

-No matter how you may feel about being on camera, you will walk away from the experience a better version of yourself.
+No matter how you feel about the camera, you walk away from mine a better version of yourself.

-- Like the way I write?
-Check out my book, Chasing Light—or keep scrolling to discover why showing up as YOU matters now more than ever...
+- LIKE THE WAY I WRITE?
+Check out my book, Chasing Light—or keep scrolling and discover why showing up as YOU matters now more than ever...

 SAME WAVELENGTH